KTH/devops-course/grading-criteria.md

 ## Open-Source Contribution

 The concept: you contribute to one open-source project related to DevOps.
-Yout get at least one merged pull-request.
+You get at least one merged pull-request.
 Criteria for the selection of the open-source project: 1) The project is related to DevOps 2) The project has more than 100 Commits 3) The project has an active community on GitHub.

 | Category | Criterion | Description | Requirement |